mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 1. Outlaw wearing single wing of hawk costume in ballet - Sponsored by Right Wing Group - Counter deal offered by Left Wing Group
 1. Require all locks sold be openable with a single master key kept by law enforcement.
 1. Require all student loans final payment check be written in blood.
+1. Require all maps in textbooks be centered on Ludicrousville regardless of hemasphere.
+1. Require schools teach the alternative view that if something happens more frequently than normal during some period, it may happen less frequently in the future alongside basic statistics.
+Sponsored by Roullete Owners Association.

 ## Random Effect Cards
 Turns are represent by the X cards dealt out at the beginning of the game.
 Each card has a before turn text, during turn text, and after turn text.